archanaraj-m/Ansible/notes/interview.md

     * adhoc commands
     * playbooks
 * Playbooks are YAML files.

+# Inventory
+* Inventory in Ansible represents the hosts which we need to connect to.
+* Ansible inventory is broadly classified into two types
+     * static inventory: where we mention the list of nodes to connect to in some file
+     * dynamic inventory: where we mention some script/plugin which will dynamically find out the nodes to connect to
+* As of now lets focus on static inventory [ReferHere](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups) for official docs on Ansible inventory
+Static inventory can be mentioned in two formats ini yaml
+Ini format: An INI file is a configuration file for computer software that consists of a text-based content with a structure and syntax comprising key–value pairs for properties, and sections that organize the properties.
+Refer Here for the changes to include groups and same inventory across redhat and ubuntu instances list hosts
 # How Operations Team work on multiple servers
 * Organizations will have lot of servers and lot of admins
 * Creating individual logins on each server for every admin is not a feasible solution.